Victory in Europe Day, also known as VE Day, celebrates the surrender of Nazi Forces to the Allies during World War II, on May 8 , 1945.

-It is an observance in the United States, but not a public holiday, so businesses and schools remain open.
+It is a national observance, but not a public holiday, so businesses and schools remain open.

 With this, all around Europe, German soldiers laid down their guns, and a final cease-fire was declared.

 How To Celebrate It